The Legend of Heroes: Trails in the Sky the 3rd

 The Legend of Heroes: Trails in the Sky the 3rd is a 2007 role-playing video game developed by Nihon Falcom.
-The game is a part of the Trails series, itself a part of the larger The Legend of Heroes series, and serves as the final entry in the Trails in the Sky arc.
+The game is the third installment of the Trails series, itself a part of the larger The Legend of Heroes series, and follows Trails in the Sky SC (2005) as the final entry of the Liberl trilogy arc.

-Trails in the Sky the 3rd first released in Japan for Windows and later for the PlayStation Portable.
+Trails in the Sky the 3rd was released in Japan for Windows and the PlayStation Portable.
 It did not see an English release until 2017 due to the game's large amount of text necessary to translate.
 A port to the PlayStation 3 was released in 2013, while a remaster for the PlayStation Vita was released in 2016; both were only released in Japan.

 Gameplay

 The game plays similarly to its predecessors, being a role-playing video game with turn-based battles, but this time enemies have affinities to the three higher elements of time, space and mirage.
 Other additions are the turn bonuses of "rush", allowing the player to take two actions at once, "guard", which nullifies any damage, "vanish", which makes a target disappear for a few turns, and "death", which gives the attack the effect of an instant death.
 Throughout the games' dungeons the player will find doors engraved with symbols of the moon, stars and the sun, which trigger, respectively, long story scenes, short story scenes, and mini-games.
 Those scenes usually tell the story of past events and may feature battles.

 Save data from the Windows, PSP, and PS3 versions of Second Chapter unlock bonus content when playing the 3rd.
 Additionally, save data for the 3rd is transferable from the PSP to the PS3, allowing the player to continue where they had left off.